benjaminion/upgrading-ethereum-book/src/book.md

 The Casper FFG version of this is $1$-finality.
 So, a supermajority link from a justified checkpoint $C_n$ to the very next checkpoint $C_{n+1}$ both justifies $C_{n+1}$ and finalises $C_n$.

 On the beacon chain we are using $2$-finality, since target votes may be included up to an epoch late.
-In $2$ finality, we keep records of checkpoint justification status for four epochs and have the following conditions for finalisation, where the checkpoint for the current epoch is $C_n$.
+In $2$-finality, we keep records of checkpoint justification status for four epochs and have the following conditions for finalisation, where the checkpoint for the current epoch is $C_n$.
 Note that we have already updated the justification status of $C_n$ and $C_{n-1}$ in this routine, which implies the existence of supermajority links pointing to them if the corresponding bits are set, respectively.

  1. Checkpoints $C_{n-3}$ and $C_{n-2}$ are justified, and there is a supermajority link from $C_{n-3}$ to $C_{n-1}$: finalise $C_{n-3}$.
  2. Checkpoint $C_{n-2}$ is justified, and there is a supermajority link from $C_{n-2}$ to $C_{n-1}$: finalise $C_{n-2}$.
 This is equivalent to $1$-finality applied to the previous epoch.